Sy Smith: 2011–2015: Fast and Curious

 In November 2011, Smith began touring with Sheila E. and the E Family.
 In December 2011, Smith announced her fourth album, Fast and Curious to be released on March 6, 2012.

 In January 2012, Smith and The Decorders released a remake of Minnie Riperton's song "Inside My Love".
 On March 6, 2012, Smith released her fourth studio album Fast and Curious.
 She regularly appears as a guest soloist on tour dates for trumpeter Chris Botti.
 In 2013, she performed regularly as a supporting vocalist for French musical icon Johnny Hallyday.
 Smith also re-joined Chris Botti as the featured vocalist for his tour.

 In September 2015, Smith released a cover version of Janet Jackson's "When I Think of You".

-2016–present: Further Albums
+2016–present: further albums

-Smith's fifth album “Sometimes a Rose Will Grow in Concrete” was released in February 2018.
-Smith released her sixth studio album “Until We Meet Again” in 2024.
+Smith's fifth album, Sometimes a Rose Will Grow in Concrete, was released in February 2018.
+Smith released her sixth studio album, Until We Meet Again, in 2024.

-In 2022 Smith led a tribute to jazz music in the neighbor of South L.A.'s Central Avenue.
+In 2022 Smith led a tribute to jazz music in the neighborhood of South Los Angeles's Central Avenue.